-WADA views education in its broadest sense – the education of those at the frontline of sport such as athletes, coaches, and parents, as well as the education (or training) of those working within Anti-Doping Organizations (ADOs) and others who have a role to play in clean sport.
+The WADA views education in its broadest sense – the education of those at the frontline of sport such as athletes, coaches and parents, as well as the education (or training) of those working within Anti-Doping Organizations (ADOs) and others who have a role to play in clean sport.

-The 2021 Code defines education is defined as:
+The 2021 World Anti-Doping Code (Code) defines education as: